karanpandyaa/Computer-Vision-CS543-FA-23/README.md

 #Assignments for Computer Vision CS543 taught by Prof.David S Forsyth (code private due to course policies)
 ## [Assignment 1: Registering Prokudin-Gorskii color separations of the Russian Empire](https://github.com/karanpandyaa/Computer-Vision-CS543-FA-23/blob/main/A1.pdf)
 ![image](https://github.com/karanpandyaa/Computer-Vision-CS543-FA-23/assets/50593664/d1805fd4-8565-4f4a-9a8a-52fdc6ed8402)

+### Multiscale alignment:
 ```
-Multiscale alignment.
 For the high-resolution glass plate scans provided above, exhaustive search over all possible displacements will become prohibitively expensive.
 To deal with this case, implement a faster search procedure using an image pyramid.

 An image pyramid represents the image at multiple scales (usually scaled by a factor of 2) and the processing is done sequentially starting from the coarsest scale (smallest image) and going down the pyramid, updating your estimate as you go.
-It is very easy to implement by adding recursive calls to your original single-scale implementation.
 ```

 ## [Assignment 2: Fourier-based Alignment and Finding Covariant Neighborhoods](https://github.com/karanpandyaa/Computer-Vision-CS543-FA-23/blob/main/A2.pdf)
 ### Part 1: Fourier-based color channel alignment
 Algorithm outline